seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

  Interesting further work goes towards multi-objective optimization and choosing values of kmax that are optimal compromises for accuracy, model size and stability jointly.

 # Influence of ensemble compression
-In this experiment compare CRE-I with the same model, but without ensemble compression (k set to the number of unique splitpoints for each covariate).
+In this experiment we compare CRE-I with the same model, but without ensemble compression (k set to the number of unique splitpoints for each covariate).

 ![no_compression](https://user-images.githubusercontent.com/88620679/128845987-b58aa1e1-58b3-4205-8567-c133d57ff66e.png)

-The result is interesting: In this setting, ensemble compression does not improve stability.
-However, without ensemble compression stability comes at the cost of taking in on average more than double the rules compared to CRE-I and also slightly more than RuleFit-I.
+In this setting, ensemble compression does not improve stability.
+However, without ensemble compression stability comes at the cost of taking in on average more than double the rules compared to CRE-I and also slightly more than RuleFit-I. The result clearly motivates further research about the effect of interactions between rules and regularization.